 Accidental explosions

-Since the beginning of data collection in 1979 by the Small Arms Survey, no accidental explosions at ammunition storage areas were recorded in the Central African Republic.
+Since the Small Arms Survey began collecting data in 1979, no accidental explosions at ammunition storage areas have been reported in the Central African Republic.

 Cases of diversion

-Several cases of diversion have been reported since 2013 in the Central African Republic (Table 1).
+Several cases of diversion have been reported since 2013 in the Central African Republic.

 Year | Location | Description |